 - Change all default passwords.

 - Segment the organization’s network to limit the potential of an attacker.

 - Use monitoring tools to detect unusual behavior

-How an effective machine identity management can help reduce IoMT risks
+How an effective machine identity management in healthcare can help reduce IoMT risks

 Machine identities are the foundation of a comprehensive IoMT security program.
 They serve to identify and authenticate the various connected devices to the organization’s network.
 Using unique machine identities for every connected device, healthcare entities can validate the authenticity of the device and ensure the integrity of its communications with other medical devices.